The newborn phase is the make it or break it phase of breastfeeding.

 Just make sure to pump out at least the same amount that your baby consumes so that your supply doesn’t drop.

-You don’t lose your supply!
+You don’t want to lose your supply!

 Pumping to Increase Your Milk Supply